Memory Retrieval Psychology: Definition

 When presented, memory cues activate neural networks associated with certain memories, potentially increasing the chances of accurately recalling certain memories.
 Not only are memory cues helpful in retrieving existing memories, but they also help create new ones by enabling further encoding of information into long-term memory stores.

-When an individual sees a visual memory cue paired with some new information, their brain may associate that cue with only that portion of data.
+When an individual sees a visual memory cue paired with some new information, their brain may associate that cue with only that one picture or portion of data.
 This process may deepen their understanding and make it easier to recall if they need to review the material again.

 Types of memory cues according to psychologists